pln-dna/pln-dna.github.io/docs/pln.md

 ## What next ?

- There is an untested group in Ireland with limited genealogy:
+ There are two untested groups from Ireland with some genealogy:

   * PELIN - Co.
 Kildare / Co.
 Offaly
+  * PALLIN - Co.
+Carlow / Co.
+Kildare (proximate to the above)

  There are North Americans with Irish origins with surnames like: